openconfig/featureprofiles/feature/aft/aft_base/otg_tests/afts_base/README.md

 Configure DUT:port1,port2,port3 for IS-IS session with ATE:port1,port2,port3
 *   IS-IS must be level 2 only with wide metric.
 *   IS-IS must be point to point.
-*   Send 1000 ipv4 and 1000 ipv6 IS-IS prefixes from ATE:port3 to DUT:port3.
+*   Send 1000 ipv4 and 1000 ipv6 BGP prefixes from ATE:port3 to DUT:port3.

 Establish eBGP sessions between ATE:port1,port2 and DUT:port1,port2 and another between ATE:port3 and DUT:port3.